 Along with this, the entire weight of your gear + food + water needs to be low enough where getting to the finish before running out of food is a realistic goal.
-Too much food, and you’ll be weighted down so much your speed will suffer; too little food, and you just won’t be able to make it to the end without running out.
+Too much food, and you’ll be weighted down so much your speed will suffer; too little food, and you just won’t be able to make it to the end without starving.

-Water is another major issue: where to get it, where to store it, how much to store it, etc. Being on a ridgeline for the majority of the route leads to a major issue of there really not being very much free water available.
+Water is another major issue: where to get it, where to store it, how much to store it, etc. Being on a ridgeline for the majority of the route leads to a major issue of well: there really is not very much free water available.
 A mountain creek doesn’t usually start at the crest of a ridgeline but instead at the bottom of an alpine lake, which itself is fed by a lingering snowfield.

 One option is to drop down to where this free water is, taking valuable time, and adding to the already stout total elevation gain.
 Another option is to bring a stove (added weight!) and make water from lingering snow fields on the ridge that are hopefully at convenient locations, and will continue to be conveniently there for you, for over 100 miles – much of which you cannot see beforehand.
 This means the route is only in condition to do this for a few weeks out of the year (if you’re lucky).

 Careful consideration was done to pick out the best gear for the job, and leave everything not absolutely required at home.
 This gear list is going to be wildly different than the gear list you would create for vastly different terrain like the PCT, or AT.
 Different problems to solve.
 If you went out with a backpacking system geared specific for the AT onto the Sangres Range Traverse, you would die.

 Below is my complete gear list of what I took, and why.